 Over millennia, to ensure the survival of mankind, various specialised processing areas have been developed in the brain.
 These regions work incessantly behind the scenes of our conscious experiences.
 We are in fact completely unaware of such unconscious processes, which are responsible for our conscious thoughts and

 intentions.
 This is why this powerful hidden part of our mind is as important as the conscious mind.
-Moreover, our unconscious mind is the seat of our emotions, beliefs, past memories and experiences.
-If we have a repository of self-limiting beliefs, negative memories and experiences in the unconscious mind, they will be reflected while making decisions on those matters.
-We therefore need to establish a harmonious relationship between both parts of our mind.
+Moreover, our unconscious mind is the seat of our emotions, beliefs, past memories, and experiences.
+If we have a repository of self-limiting beliefs, negative memories, and experiences in the unconscious mind, they will be reflected while making decisions on those matters.
+We, therefore, need to establish a harmonious relationship between both parts of our minds.
 Destiny is a result of active participation of the conscious as well as the unconscious mind.

 Similarly, American neuroscientist and famous author Sam Harris, in his Free Will, arrived at the conclusion that “thoughts simply arise in the brain.
 What else could they do?
 The truth about us is even stranger than we may suppose: The illusion of free will is itself an illusion.”
 He further argued that in addition to having no control over the genes we got from our parents, neither did we choose the environment in which we were nurtured.
 This all contributes to unconscious neurological conditions that are responsible for our thoughts and beliefs.
 We feel we are the author of our conscious decisions, but these decisions are greatly influenced by our lifetime experiences, which differ significantly from one individual to another.

 We always have a doubt as to whether the decisions and the choices we continue to make are really conscious and fair.
 In fact, we need to fine-tune and synchronize both conscious and unconscious processes in designing our destiny.
-If we want to become master of our own destiny, we need mastery over both the conscious and unconscious mind.
+If we want to become masters of our own destiny, we need mastery over both conscious and unconscious minds.
 Otherwise, the free will about which most of us are so confident and dead sure is merely an illusion.